Balancing a Business on the Side With a 9-5 Job

 Watch Less TV

 This is very important to me.
 I used to love watching TV back in the day.
-It would be on during all times of the day.
+It would be on at all times of the day.
 I can’t believe some of the trash (reality shows) I used to watch.
-When I wasn’t working a few years ago, I decided to stop watching TV until the afternoon (4-5 pm).
+When I wasn’t working a few years ago, I stopped watching TV until the afternoon (4–5 pm).
 I noticed that my productivity got better.
 I also stopped looking at the news and reality TV.

-Since that time, I’ve started back working, but I still don’t watch as much TV as I used to.
-On Saturdays and Sundays, I don’t watch TV before 2 pm (unless it’s football season).
-The quietness in my apartment keeps me focused a lot longer.
+Since then, I’ve started back working, but I still don’t watch as much TV as I used to.
+I only watch TV on Saturdays and Sundays after 2 pm (unless it’s football season).
+The silence in my home keeps me focused a lot longer.

 Content Calendar/Notebook

-If you have a blog or a website you need to have a content calendar or notebook.
+If you have a blog or a website, you need to have a content calendar or notebook.
 I have a calendar that I printed out at the beginning of the year.
 I have post ideas organized for different months.
 I’m not always 100% accurate with the posting dates, but it does help to keep me organized.
+You can do the same thing.

-Below are some of the tools that I used to help me manage my side hustle with a 9-5 job.
+Below are some tools to help you balance your side hustles with your full-time job.

 Amazon

-I go to Amazon to get my notebooks, planners, and other items.
+Amazon is my go-to spot for notebooks, planners, and other items.
 If you need to grab those items, you can do that here.

 Sell on eBay

-If you are looking for a side hustle that will make you decent money, check out eBay.
+Check out eBay if you are looking for a side hustle that will make you decent money.
 I’ve been selling on the site for a few years now.
 I got serious about it in 2017.
-Now, I currently bring in $800-$1000 per month selling in my spare time.
-I sell all types of things including shoes, hats, and board games.
+I currently bring in $800-$1000 monthly, selling in my spare time.
+I sell all types of things, including shoes, hats, and board games.
 I have a free webinar where I go over some basic tips that will get you started.
 Click on the link below for more info.

 Selling Ebooks

 Do you like to write?
-Do you think you can come up with stories that people want to read?
+Can you come up with stories that people want to read?
 If so, you should consider selling ebooks.
-We are at a time where it’s easy to do a lot of things with not much overhead.
+We are at a time when it’s easy to do many things with little overhead.
 Creating ebooks is one of them.
-My friend Michelle makes hundreds per month selling ebooks.
-You can do the same thing.
-She has a course that will teach you how to it.
-Check her course out here.
+You can write romance novels, horror books, etc. To get started, check with Amazon KDP.

 Teespring

 Are you a designer?
 If so, you should check out Teespring.
-It’s one of the platforms that I use to make t-shirts.
+It’s one of the platforms I use to make t-shirts and other merchandise.
 It’s free to use.
 All you do is upload a design.
 You get paid a percentage when someone purchases a shirt.
+The amount of money that you can make is up to you.
+The truth is, the more shirts you upload, the more money you can make.

 Related Reading: How to Sell Shirts on Teespring